m15-ai/TrooperAI/README.md

 - Audio is played in a background thread using `PyAudio`.
 - ~50ms of silence is prepended to each sentence to avoid clipping.
-- Optional fade-in/fade-out applied (see config).
 - A playback queue ensures smooth streaming.
-- Fade-in and Fade-out effects are applied to each complete Trooper voice output to minimize defects.
+- Fade-in and Fade-out effects are applied to voice outputs for smoother audio.

 #### LED/Switch/Camera Integration

 The system integrates an LED / Switch combination.
 The LED is used to communicate status of the system.
-The part is the AdaFruit 30mm illuminated arcade style button.
-The build in switch can be used to start/stop a session with the Trooper.
+The AdaFruit 30mm illuminated arcade style button can be used to start/stop a session with the Trooper.

 - LED modes reflect states: `listen`, `blink`, `speak`, `solid`.
 - Controlled via FIFO pipe (`/tmp/trooper_led`) and interpreted by `main.py`.

 The switch is wired into GPIO pins of the Raspberry Pi5.

-Microphone PS2 Eye device.
+The Playstation Eye USB camera / microphone is used for camera and audio input.
+The device provides a sensitive 4-array microphone.
+The camera is used for gesture detection to initiate sessions automatically.

 ## Project Structure

-Blah

 ```
 Trooper/
 ├── client.py             # Audio I/O, mic, speaker, LED
-├── server.py             # LLM, STT, TTS processing
+├── server.py             # Streaming server: LLM, STT, TTS processing
+├── server-batch.py       # Batch mode server, lower latency, but doesnt handle long streams
 ├── main.py               # Launches client on gesture/button
 ├── utils.py              # Shared helpers (e.g. led_request)
 ├── voices/               # Piper voice models